inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 == ChangeLog ==

+= 2.4.3 =

+* Updated the documentation
+* Fixed poll results not showing when the poll name isn't capitalised

 = 2.4.2 =

 * Changed default database collation to UTF8 - will not update old tables
 * Fixed poll finish to show results if set
 * Increased the size of the question title field - will not update old tables
-* Fixed most notices and warnnings
+* Fixed most notices and warnings

 = 2.4.1 =